 We abide by all applicable laws, regulations and standards.
 We avoid conflicts of interest.
 This applies equally to everyone we work with - our customers, business partners, employees and owners.

-We respect the different cultures in which we work
+cultures in which we work

 We show respect for the customs, traditions and social values of the countries and cultural groups in which we operate.